 Israel will snub foreign statesmen who meet with Hamas ministers, serving in the cabinet of the Palestinian unity government.

-Political sources in Jerusalem said on Wednesday that according to a government decision of April 2006, whoever meets Hamas ministers will not be invited to meet Israeli officials during that same visit.
+Political sources in Jerusalem said yesterday that according to a government decision of April 2006, whoever meets Hamas ministers will not be invited to meet Israeli officials during that same visit.
 The decision is still in effect and will henceforth be applied in an effort to prevent international recognition of Hamas.

 This is the first meeting between a senior American official and a minister in the Palestinian government since the swearing in of the new unity government.

 In the past the U.S. said it would not cooperate with the Palestinian government unless it met the three preconditions of the international Quartet - recognition of Israel, accepting PLO-Israel accords, and relinquishing violence.

 But in recent days the U.S. announced that it would not sever links with moderate individuals appointed as ministers in the government.
 Fayyad served in the Fatah-led government and is widely respected.

 There was no comment available from the American consulate, and Fayyad also declined to make a statement.